Everything You Need to Know About Well-Baby Visits

 What Happens at a Well-Child Visit?

-Tracking your child’s growth by measuring her length, weight, and head circumference
+Tracking your child’s growth by measuring their length, weight, and head circumference

 A physical exam that could include checking your baby’s ears, eyes, mouth, skin, limbs, tummy, and other body parts

-An assessment of your child's physical development, including her movement and motor skills
+An assessment of your child's physical development, including their movement and motor skills

-An evaluation of her emotional and cognitive development; for example, checking that your child is reacting and interacting normally for her age, and is learning appropriately for her age
+An evaluation of their emotional and cognitive development; for example, checking that your child is reacting and interacting normally for their age and is learning appropriately for their age

 Immunizations may be given